giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/03-allowimportingtsextension-tsconfig/README.md

 ```

 - So that the runtime can use it's module resolution to find the `.ts` file
-  (as we explained in section 03 ("Nodejs import module resolution"), lesson 06 ("TypeScript support")).
+  (as we explained in chapter 03 ("Nodejs import module resolution"), lesson 06 ("TypeScript support")).

 - To support this use case, TypeScript added `allowImportingTsExtensions: true` in TSConfig.